 Managing Multiple Wallets

-You can specify a more precise location or filename when creating a wallet by
+You can specify a more precise location or filename when creating a wallet by using the

 helium-wallet create basic --output ~/my-wallets/wallet-5.key